nealcaren/fightordie/Volumes/11/02/star_of_ethiopia.md

 The few that came out to the preliminary meetings listened with interest.
 They even showed enthusiasm at times and they promised cooperation and they kept their word.
 I had the whole matter carefully planned but I early found that the best laid plans needed a curious personal joining together on the part of the one who has the vision of what he wants and cannot adequately tell it.

 I remember that Friday when I opened the office.
 The beautiful sign which Richard Brown had painted was going up and I was helping boost it.
 A good friend came by and looked at me.
 There was pity way down in his soul.
-“Are you still encouraged?” he asked.
+"Are you still encouraged?" he asked.
 His question was a revelation.
 The whole city doubted.
 A thousand actors, gowned and trained in three weeks?
-“Impossible!” said the city.
+"Impossible!" said the city.
 Nevertheless they worked loyally.

 My helpers came to town on the dot.
 Mr. Burroughs, with his deliberate genius and unwavering faith; Mrs. Norman with her great mastery of men—or rather of women—and Mrs. Curtis who came almost concealed under thousands of yards of cloth.
 Already in the field was the tireless Mrs. Glenn and eventually came Mr. Davidson.
 Richard Brown had long been working.
 So we started and our troubles started with us.